The Voices of Marine Mammals

 Publication Date: December 16, 2019

 The New Bedford Whaling Museum’s publication Voices of Marine Mammals: William E. Schevill and William A. Watkins: Pioneers in Bioacoustics honors the groundbreaking work of Schevill and Watkins, of Woods Hole Oceanographic Institution, in the field of marine bioacoustics.
 The book consists of twelve chapters by different authors, who worked with or whose work was influenced by Watkins and Schevill.
-The Whaling Museum recently received a donation from WHOI of Watkins’ and Schevill’s instruments and research, which anchor its newly expanded exhibition Whales Today.
+The Whaling Museum recently received a donation from WHOI of Watkins’s and Schevill’s instruments and research.
 The publication speaks to the themes of the scientific trajectory of bioacoustics.
-It also includes a flexi-disc with audio recordings of Watkins, Schevill, and marine mammal sounds.
+Topics include recording and tagging instruments; institutional histories; the contributions and legacy of the two men; and their current roles as resources for conservation and research.

 Caption: William E. Schevill (left)